DorielRivalet/MHFZ_Overlay/README.md

 - Spawning in the same area as the monster doesn't load the information properly.
 Fix: re-enter area
 - Duremudira HP not showing
 - Monster size values not shown correctly
+- Monster HP values are less than the actual values when not loading properly

 ## Features not yet implemented